Suggestions

 Please wait while we process your payment

 Stevenson’s dissatisfaction with his father’s practical career advice was characteristic of his broader disillusionment with the ideals of Victorian society.
 To Stevenson, it seemed that the entire nation considered working hard its highest duty.
-However, the young Stevenson frequently dreamed of escape from engineering, from Scotland, and from Victorian responsibility in general.
-Not surprisingly, many of his works demonstrate a sharp tension between upstanding duty and reckless abandon.
-Perhaps the most notable instance of this tension is Dr. Jekyll and Mr. Hyde (1886), in which these two opposing impulses are at war within one man, eventually tearing him apart.
+Stevenson frequently dreamed of escape from engineering or law, from Scotland, and from strict Victorian responsibility in general.
+Not surprisingly, many of Stevenson’s works demonstrate a sharp tension between upstanding duty and reckless abandon.
+Perhaps the most notable instance of this tension is his best-known work, Dr. Jekyll and Mr. Hyde (1886), in which these two opposing impulses are at war within one man, eventually tearing him apart.
 A later, less famous work, The Master of Ballantrae (1889), showcases two Scottish brothers who represent duty and recklessness, and good and evil.
-Treasure Island also features a conflict between respectful gentlemen and carefree pirates.
-Perhaps because of Stevenson’s commitment to both duty and art, his works never clearly separate the opposing moral forces.
-The good and the bad are always inextricably bound to each other.
-As we see in Treasure Island, the dastardly pirate Long John Silver remarks how similar he is to the novel’s upstanding young hero, Jim Hawkins.

 The idea of escape was equally important in Stevenson’s life and work.
 In 1876, on one of his visits to France, Stevenson met an American woman named Fanny Van de Grift Osbourne.
 At thirty-six, she was more than ten years older than he, and, furthermore, she had also been previously married and had two small children.
 In a most un-Victorian fashion, Stevenson fell deeply in love with Osbourne.
 Two years later, he followed her as she returned to California to finalize her divorce, a journey he described in The Amateur Emigrant (1879).
 Stevenson and Osbourne married in California and spent their honeymoon at an abandoned silver mine.
 Stevenson got along well with Osbourne’s children.
 It was while drawing a map with her son Lloyd that Stevenson came up with the idea of writing Treasure Island.

-The novel’s focus on voyaging became even more important in Stevenson’s life when his doctors advised him to seek a better climate for his health.
-In 1888, Stevenson and his family set sail for the South Seas, arriving in Samoa and taking up residence there in 1889.
-When he died in 1894, Stevenson was buried on top of Mount Vaea, an unconventional burial site that symbolizes the spirit of moral nonconformity and independent thought that he strove to convey in his works.
+Advised by doctors to seek a climate that would be more amenable to the tuberculosis that haunted his later days, in 1888 Stevenson and his family set sail for the South Seas, arriving in Samoa, where he took up residence in 1889 and lived until his death at 44 in 1894.
+Stevenson was buried on top of Mount Vaea, an unconventional burial site that symbolizes the spirit of moral nonconformity and independent thought that he strove to convey in his works.

 Please wait while we process your payment